-The Protection Profile (PP) [6] defines the security objectives and requirements for the contactless chip of a machine readable travel document (MRTD) based on the requirements and recommendations of the International Civil Aviation Organisation (ICAO).
-It addresses the security method Basic Access Control in the technical reports of the ICAO New Technology Working Group.
+The Protection Profile (PP) [6] defines the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organisation (ICAO).
+It addresses the advanced security method Basic Access Control (BAC), Extended Access Control (EAC) and chip authentication similar to the Active Authentication in the Technical reports of the ICAO New Technology Working Group.

-The Target of Evaluation (TOE) defined in the PP is the contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) and providing the Basic Access Control according to the ICAO document [8].
+The Target of Evaluation (TOE) defined in the PP is the contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) and providing the Basic Access Control, the Extended Access Control according to the ICAO document [8] and the chip authentication according to the Technical report [9].